golang

 Pitfall 2: Mismatched User-Agent and Fingerprint

-If you override the User-Agent header but it doesn't match the fingerprint preset, some systems detect the inconsistency.
+If you override the User-Agent but it doesn't match the fingerprint preset, detection systems notice the inconsistency.

 Bad: